MingruiYuan/SpoofSV/GE2E/README.md

 # Spoofing GE2E

-This part comes from [https://github.com/HarryVolek/PyTorch_Speaker_Verification](https://github.com/HarryVolek/PyTorch_Speaker_Verification).
+This part refers to [https://github.com/HarryVolek/PyTorch_Speaker_Verification](https://github.com/HarryVolek/PyTorch_Speaker_Verification).

 Please first modify **./config/config.yaml**.
 Overwrite **unprocessed_data** with your own directory.
 It should be the directory where you save the generated data for GE2E.